Greek Picnic

 The Greek Picnic is an annual week-long event during the month of July in Philadelphia, Pennsylvania.
 Originally designed as a reunion celebrating African American college fraternities and sororities, it later gained popularity among a large population that do not attend college due to its various popular social activities.
-"Sister" events also include the Greek Festival in Hampton, Virginia; The Atlanta Greek Picnic in Atlanta, Georgia; The Charlotte Greek Picnic in Charlotte, North Carolina; the Texas Greek Picnic in Houston, Texas, Nashville Greek Picnic in Nashville, Tennessee, the California Greek Picnic in Los Angeles, California and Bikers Week in Myrtle Beach, South Carolina.

 History

-The Philadelphia Greek Picnic was established in July 1975 at the Belmont Grove in Fairmount Park.
+The Philadelphia Greek Picnic was established in July 1974 at the Belmont Grove in Fairmount Park.
 The Philadelphia Greek Picnic continues to be the nation's oldest reunion for members of the historic nine African-American fraternities and sororities and people who appreciate and understand college and African American Greek-lettered life.